iamwrong/knowledge_sharing/software_documentation/README.md

 The README.md is the first contact one does with your code repository, it should answer questions such as:

-* is here what i am looking for?
+* Is this what I am looking for?
 In other words, what is the purpose of this repository and does this code do

-* Pre-Requisites (is there any prerequisites that should be )
+* Pre-Requisites (are there any prerequisites I should comply with to run this code?
+Do I need to install any software?)

 * Building instructions

-* how do i get started (how do i get this running).
-In other words
+* How do I get started (how do i get this running).

-* how do i run unit tests in this thing
+* How do I run the unit tests in this thing

-* whom should I contact if I need help
+* Whom should I contact if I need help

-* contribution guidelines
+* Contribution guidelines

-* other information
+* Other information

-Do not assume something is obvious, people really :heart: things that work at the first attempt;  In case of doubt include the information
+Do not assume something is obvious, people really :heart: things that work at the first attempt;  In case of doubt include the information.
+You don't know if a developer from other team (eg. backend) is assigned to add a field to _your_ data pipeline.

 #### Item: _Is this what i am looking for?_

-You should describe what is the purpose of the project and what does the code do.
+You should describe what is the purpose of the project, and what does the code do.
 The goal is to help the reader decide if the project is relevant or not.

 Good markup titles are: *Motivation*, *Background*, *Overview*, etc.